jfmengels/blog/content/blog/safe-dead-code-removal/index.md

 formatUserName user =
   user.name.first ++ " " ++ String.toUpper user.name.last

-formatMiddleNames user =
+formatUserInfo user =
   NameFormatting.doSomething value
 ```

-When we look at this module, it seems that `formatMiddleNames` is never used in any way: It is not exposed to other modules nor is it used in any of the other functions.
+When we look at this module, it seems that `formatUserInfo` is never used in any way: It is not exposed to other modules nor is it used in any of the other functions.
 So we can safely remove it too!

 TODO Screenshot

 #### Step 3

-Now removed `formatMiddleNames` was using a function from module `NameFormatting`.
+Now removed `formatUserInfo` was using a function from module `NameFormatting`.
 And that was the last usage of that import in the module.

 In JavaScript, importing a module can cause side-effects.
 Meaning that to be safe, we could only remove from the import declaration the assignment to a name.